AstralBat64/DeepJS/README.md

 # Features
 1. Protected marketplace with an empty accounts for sale as an requirement
-2. Updatable world map buildes its rules as rules as 2.1.
-Player
+2. Updatable world map splited into player, data, changelog
-   2.2.
-Data
-   2.3.
-Log
 3. Editable in runtime static source code

 # Layers